Q & A

 I would have to say to date, one of my most beloved projects was before I had a chance to found the firm.
 While I was at the firm where I started my career, I was able to design a feature staircase in the connecting E-Wing at NAIT to connect the founding original buildings to the new HP Centre.
 To be able to design something at the institution where I got my education and see it admired by thousands of faculty, students and visitors each year is quite something!
 To leave perhaps a bit of a legacy where I went to school cannot be beat.

-■ How do you balance your career at Bold Design Inc and family?
+■ How do you balance your career and family?

 When I am not in the office, I get to spend time with my lovely wife.
 As she is an active athlete and personal fitness trainer, we spend countless hours being active at the gym and in summer camping and hiking.
 I believe in a good balance between work and personal life and that we all can have a fulfilled life.